MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/DrillDown-Property.md

  Drill-downs are a system-wide feature of [FlowFields](FlowFields.md) that let you see the underlying transactions that make up the information shown in the FlowField.
 For example, if the FlowField shows an account balance, then providing a drill-down for this text box lets the user quickly see the various transactions that make up the balance shown in the field.

 > [!NOTE]
-> In the [!INCLUDE[nav_web](includes/nav_web_md.md)], the drill-down button does not appear on the field when the page is in the view mode or if the field has the data type of Option.
-Instead, the field appears as a hyperlink.
+> In the [!INCLUDE[nav_web](includes/nav_web_md.md)], when the page is in the view mode or if the field has the data type of Option, the drill-down on the field appears as a hyperlink instead of a button.

 ## See Also
  [Pages](Pages.md)